haawen/cil-mde/README.md

 python evalute.py --predictions_dir <path_to_outputs> --gt_dir <path_to_ground_truth> --train_list <path_to_train_list.txt>
 ```

-For experiments using UDR, download the pretrained weights from [here](https://drive.google.com/file/d/1LV_-7g9tV5sRa5z8UnYCKKblXxQlX_rd/view?usp=sharing) and unzip the folder to `cil-mde/src/checkpoints`.
+For experiments using the ensemble and UDR, download the pretrained weights from [here](https://drive.google.com/file/d/1Yh4emxgo-npXah8sAQAAJbxkYfT5-mf4/view?usp=sharing) and unzip the folder to `cil-mde/src/checkpoints`.

 > **_NOTE:_** While we did show the original SDR metrics in our report, to re-run that evaluation you have to replace the MSPN implementation